trantienduchn/james-project/src/site/markdown/server/manage-webadmin.md

 ## Deleted Messages Vault

-Deleted messages from an user will be stored in a restricted place where only administrators can access.
-This place is called the Deleted Messages Vault.
+The 'Deleted Message Vault plugin' allows you to keep users deleted messages during a given retention time.
+This set of routes allow you to *restore* users deleted messages or export them in an archive (not implemented yet).

+To move deleted messages in the vault, you need to specifically configure the DeletedMessageVault PreDeletionHook.

+Here are the following actions available on the 'Deleted Messages Vault'

  - [Restore Deleted Messages](#Restore_deleted_messages)

+ Note that the 'Deleted Messages Vault' feature is only supported on top of Cassandra-Guice.

 ### Restore Deleted Messages

-An user can request an administrator to restore his deleted messages that are kept into the Deleted Message Vault.
-To restore them, the administrator performs a http request:
+Deleted messages of a specific user can be restored by calling the following endpoint:

 ```
 curl -XPOST http://ip:port/deletedMessages/user/userToRestore@domain.ext
 ```

-**All** messages in the Deleted Messages Vault of an specified user will be appended to his new mailbox.
+**All** messages in the Deleted Messages Vault of an specified user will be appended to his 'Restored-Messages' mailbox, which will be created if needed.

 **Note**: Restoring matched messages by queries is not supported yet

 Response code: